-

 What are the Wisconsin tax consequences for the transferor of transferring a credit?

-The transferor is required to recognize a capital gain on the sale of the credit equal to the difference between the basis of the tax credit, which is zero unless the transferor previously purchased the tax credit for consideration, and the fair market value of consideration received for the credit.
-The character of the capital gain as either short-term or long-term is determined based on the amount of time between the date the seller made the qualifying expenditure and the date the credit is transferred.
+The transferor is required to recognize a capital gain on the sale of the credit equal to the difference between the basis of the tax credit and the fair market value of consideration received for the credit.
+The basis of the credit is zero unless the transferor previously purchased the tax credit for consideration.
+The capital gain is either short-term or long-term which is determined based on the amount of time between the date the seller made the qualifying expenditure and the date the credit is transferred.
 If the time period is more than one year, it is a long-term capital gain; if the time period is one year or less, it is a short-term capital gain.

 -